The Saga of Recluce: Chronology

-Dorrin begins using order magic with his innate engineering talent to create steam-powered machines from order-infused wood and metal.
+Dorrin begins using order magic with his engineering talent to create steam-powered machines from order-infused wood and metal.
 These are capable of containing large amounts of chaos energy.
 Of particular note are the extremely fast and powerful warships that Recluce begins to build, after Dorrin demonstrates their usefulness.
 The vast amount of order concentrated in these ships will accelerate the growth of chaos in the world.
-Dorrin spends some time in Candar fighting off the white wizards, then returns to Recluce to become the first "order engineer" and founds what later becomes the major city on Recluce, named after Nylan from "The Fall of Angels".
+Dorrin spends some time in Candar fighting off the white wizards, then returns to Recluce to become a first "order engineer" and founds what later becomes the major city on Recluce, named after Nylan from "The Fall of Angels".
 Meanwhile, Jeslek is ultimately destroyed in his confrontation with Dorrin, leading to Cerryl becoming High Wizard and attempting some measure of truce with Recluce.

 In 1900, the story continues with Natural Ordermage and Mage-Guard of Hamor.
 It deals with the familiar motif of exile for a budding mage as yet unable and/or unwilling to control his newfound powers, this time on the continent-country of Hamor.
 The switch (which is a Modesitt trademark) from a pro-Recluce viewpoint to one inside the heretofore vilified Hamorian empire provides a probing look at prejudice, and also lays bare the conflict and corruption within the Recluce society and organizations at that time.
 Rahl, an apprentice scrivener with no taste for responsibility or accountability, is discovered by the magisters of Recluce to have an inordinately strong grasp of certain order abilities.
 As their methods are not suited to instruct one such as him he is exiled to Hamor.
 Caught in the middle of a conspiracy immediately after his arrival, Rahl soon finds himself in the infamous penal ironworks of Luba only to escape them when his abilities surface.
 As a mage-guard of the Empire he finds himself forced to become more than he was in order to survive first as a patroller and then as an officer in an army during a civil war.